10th Awards Ceremony and Gala

 Meet The Teams

-“The largest student competition on earth is about changing the world.”
+“The largest student program on earth is about changing the world.”

 Bertil Hult, Founder of EF Education First